johnnycistudent/dogdeal/README.md

 ### Media

-   - The

-   - The backup photo for recipes without a photo and the Intro page background were taken from a free search of [Pixabay](https://pixabay.com/).
+   - The jumbotron banner image is taken from [Pixabay](https://pixabay.com/).

-   - The favicon image was found at
+   - The favicon image was generated at [https://favicon.io/favicon-generator/](https://favicon.io/favicon-generator/).

    - Any other photos uploaded by Users were sourced by them.